dmurfet/dmurfet.github.io/index.markdown

 ### Classes

-In semester two of 2020 we will be running deep learning bootcamps, and possibly other kinds of classes.
+In semester two of 2020 we will be running deep learning bootcamps, and possibly other kinds of classes. **TBA**.

 ### Seminar

+We run a research seminar on a range of topics within deep learning, *currently in hiatus*.
 In semester two of 2019 we ran a seminar on reasoning in the context of **deep reinforcement learning** with an aim to understand AlphaGo and related breakthroughs, such as AlphaStar.
 Along the way we looked at deep learning more generally.
 Some relevant background information:

 * [An introduction to deep reinforcement learning](https://arxiv.org/pdf/1811.12560.pdf).